SDG 7 Affordable and Clean Energy

 Energy efficiency and carbon reduction

-To meet our commitment of becoming carbon neutral by 2030 we are carrying out actions and activities across our campuses.
-We continue to upgrade buildings to increase energy efficiency and reduce our energy consumption.
-We reduced carbon emissions (scope 1, 2 and 3) by 36% (against a 2019 baseline).
+To meet our commitment of becoming carbon neutral by 2030 we are working to upgrade existing buildings to higher energy efficiency, carrying out actions and activities across our campuses.
+We reduced carbon emissions (scope 1, 2 and 3) by 39% (against a 2019 baseline).

 Energy efficient Student Centre first 5-star green building in the Waikato